An organization of the 24 approved medical specialty

 The following boards do not require physicians to maintain a general certificate in order to maintain subcertifications.

-As you may have discovered the Sub Certification drop down menu on the Advanced Search screen
+As you may have discovered the Sub Certification drop down menu on the Search screen

-now includes Critical Care Medicine and Internal Medicine-Critical Care Medicine.
+includes Critical Care Medicine, Internal Medicine-Critical Care Medicine and Anesthesiology Critical Care Medicine.
 The American Board of Emergency Medicine (ABEM)

-partnered with The American Board of Internal Medicine (ABIM) to provide their diplomates with the option to participate in Critical
+partnered with The American Boards of Internal Medicine (ABIM) and Anesthesiology (ABA) to provide their diplomates with the option to participate in Critical

-for this subspecialty indicates the administering board.
+for these subspecialties indicates the administering board.
 Other boards offer certification in Critical Care Medicine and they administer

 their own exams.